-Associate the letter C with the /k/ sound in words such as cookies, candy, and caramel.
+Associate the uppercase letter C and lowercase letter c with the /k/ sound in words such as cookies, candy, and caramel.

 - Cook and Clean target text*

 - Circle C design*

 Tell the children that they will search for caramel cookies as they practice saying the /k/ sound in words that begin with the letter C, such as cook, caramel, cookies, and candy.

 - Prepare caramel cookies by following the recipe below.

 - Place the cookies in plastic bags, hide them around the classroom, and have the children search to find them.